Realizing Release: Parole Advocacy and The Fight for Decarceration

 September 15 | 9:30 AM

-This plenary will situate the fight for decarceration through parole among other struggles for social change.
-Advocates from diverse movement campaigns will examine how structures of power and control are replicated across different systems, including prisons, policing, immigration, and environmental justice.
-Speakers will share strategies for building solidarity among and across movements that will strengthen our work and sustain us for the challenges ahead.
+This plenary situated the fight for decarceration through parole among other struggles for social change.
+Advocates from diverse movement campaigns examined how structures of power and control are replicated across different systems, including prisons, policing, immigration, and environmental justice.
+Speakers shared strategies for building solidarity among and across movements that will strengthen our work and sustain us for the challenges ahead.

 Speakers: